Business process management

 Discovery techniques:

 - Process mining: Software analyzes system logs to reveal actual process flows.
-One healthcare organization discovered their “5-step” patient discharge actually involved 47 steps across 6 departments.
+According to McKinsey, one healthcare organization discovered their "5-step" patient discharge actually involved 47 steps across 6 departments.

 - Observation: Watch people work.
 You'll spot workarounds, shortcuts, and pain points no interview reveals.

 - Workshop mapping: Bring stakeholders together to map processes collaboratively.
-The debates alone surface valuable insights.
+In our conversations with operations teams, the debates during these sessions often surface the most valuable insights.

 Design principles: